 Investments whose values are based simply on quoted market prices in active markets are classified within level 1.
-At 31 December 2021 and 31 December 2020, it was the opinion of the Trustee that none of the Unit Trust's investments fell into this category.
+As at 31 December 2022 and 2021, it was the opinion of the Trustee that none of the Unit Trust's investments fell into level 1 category.

-Financial instruments that trade in markets that are not considered to be active but are valued based on quoted market prices, dealer quotations or alternative pricing sources supported by observable inputs would be classified within level 2.
+Financial instruments being traded in markets that are not considered to be active but are valued based on quoted market prices, dealer quotations or alternative pricing sources supported by observable inputs would be classified within level 2.
 As level 2 investments include positions that are not traded in active markets, and/or are subject to transfer restrictions, valuations are discounted to reflect illiquidity and/or non-transferability, which are generally based on available market information.
-At 31 December 2021 and 31 December 2020, it was the opinion of the Trustee that none of the Unit Trust's investments fell into this category.
+As at 31 December 2022 and 2021, it was the opinion of the Trustee that none of the Unit Trust's investments fell into level 2 category.

 Investments classified within level 3 have significant unobservable inputs as they trade infrequently.
 As observable prices are not available for these securities the Investment Advisor has used valuation techniques to derive the fair value.
-At 31 December 2021 and 31 December 2020, it was the opinion of the Trustee that all of the Unit Trust's investments fell into this category.
+As at 31 December 2022 and 2021, it was the opinion of the Trustee that all of the Unit Trust's investments fell into level 3 category.

 Level 3 is comprised of investee entities held by the Unit Trust that are not quoted in active markets.
-In determining the fair value of its investee entities, the Investment Advisor relies on valuations as reported in the latest available financial statements and / or capital account statements provided by the investee entities unless there are valid reasons why such valuations may not be the best approximation of fair value.
+In determining the fair value of its investee entities, the Investment Advisor relies on valuations as reported in the latest available financial statements and/or capital account statements provided by the investee entities unless there are valid reasons why such valuations may not be the best approximation of fair value.
 In such cases the Investment Advisor would assign a fair value to such investments which differ from that reported by the investee entities.
 These differences may arise because of a number of reasons including, but not limited to:

-- a) The report received from the investee entity may not be coterminous with the Unit Trust's reporting date; - b) The report received from the investee entity may be based on principles that are not aligned with the fair value principles adopted by the Unit Trust; and - c) The Investment Advisor of the Unit Trust may have access to other observable or unobservable data that would indicate that amendments are required to particular portfolio company investment fair values presented in the reports from the investee entity.
+- a) the report received from the investee entity may not be coterminous with the Unit Trust's reporting date; - b) the report received from the investee entity may be based on principles that are not aligned with the fair value principles adopted by the Unit Trust; and - c) the Investment Advisor of the Unit Trust may have access to other observable or unobservable data that would indicate that amendments are required to particular portfolio company investment fair values presented in the reports from the investee entity.